 Connect the controller to the simulator

 The controller is an application that lets you simulate physical properties and features of a BlackBerry 10 device, such as orientation, sensors, battery, location, and near field communication (NFC).
 The controller also lets you change the size of the BlackBerry 10 device simulator so that it fits on your computer screen.
 To use the controller, you must connect it to the IP address of the simulator.
 After you connect the controller to the simulator, you can use the Device menu to control the simulator or use the View menu to see the log files that you generate with your actions on the simulator.
-The controller setup application is installed in a controllers folder when you run the simulator setup application.
+The simulator setup application installs the controller setup application in a controllers folder.

 - Open the controller: